abhijitnathwani/PyQuiz/Contributing.md

 No responsibility for any financial or other damage.

 People contributing to the project are unpaid, it's entirely a volunteer effort.
-No money is made from this application at the time of writing (and there are no plans for this to change)
+No money is made from this application currently (and there are no plans for this to change)

 This application is Open Source Software.
 The software license is MIT.

 ## How do I get an overview of the project?

-* Read about the [README File](README.md) for the application
+* Read through the [README File](README.md) of the application
 * If things are unclear, please ask at abhijit.nathwani@gmail.com

 ## What can I do right now?